Stackclash/5e-vault/6. Resources/Books/Hamunds Harvesting Handbook Volume Iii/4 Chapter-3 The Harvest Tables.md

 Due to their fiendish nature, devils slain on the Material Plane cannot be harvested, as their carcass dissolves into a foul ichor or disappears into smoke instead.
 These serve no purpose and are effectively useless.
 In order to properly harvest a devil, they must be killed in the Nine Hells.

 Furthermore, using parts harvested from a devil comes with certain risks, as their corrupting influence remains even after their death.
 When a player consumes or attunes to an item made from a devil part, roll a `dice: d20|avg` (`d20`).
 On a 10 or less, that player contracts a curse from using that item.
-The curse persists even after the normal effects of that item have finished and is only removed when the player is targeted by the remove curse spell or similar magic.
+The curse persists even after the normal effects of that item have finished and is only removed when the player is targeted by the [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell or similar magic.
 If a character is cured of a curse caused by an attunement item, they are not allowed to attempt to attune to that item again.
 The DM may pick the curse themselves, or roll for it on the table below:

 If the curse came from a non-consumable item, there is an additional aspect of the curse that reads: "you have a constant need to be within reach of the cursed item and are unwilling to part from it.
 You feel a need to have it equipped whenever feasibly possible."